CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Experiments

+CoRoVA pipeline shifts the costly \emph{context understanding} computation off the critical inference path.
+During repository indexing (i.e., when the IDE builds or refreshes the retrieval database), we run the Encoder + Projector on code chunks and store the resulting compressed representations.
+At inference time, the system only appends these precomputed representations to the prompt, so the primary factor affecting user-perceived latency is the \emph{effective sequence length}.
+We quantify the one-time indexing overhead separately in Section \ref{sec:rag_build_cost}, and in this section, we focus on the online latency benefits of sequence length reduction provided by CoRoVA.

 Two deployment patterns dominate today’s LLM serving landscape.
-First, \textit{prefill–decode mixing}, uses single engine which interleaves chunks from prompt prefill with decoding passes across requests.
-For instance, one of the inference engines, which utilizes this approach, is vLLM framework \cite{kwon2023pagedattention}.
+First, \textit{prefill-decode mixing} uses a single engine that interleaves chunks from the prompt prefill with decoding passes across requests.
+For instance, one of the engines, which utilizes this approach, is vLLM framework~\cite{kwon2023pagedattention}.
 Second, \textit{disaggregated prefill-decode}, when prefill and decode run on separate GPU pools or nodes (possibly on different clusters) with independent resource plans.
-An example of an engine that uses this approach is DistServe \cite{zhong2024distserve}.
+An example of an engine that uses this approach is DistServe~\cite{zhong2024distserve}.

 Colocating prefill and decode is utilization-friendly and achieves high throughput on single machines via memory-efficient KV management and continuous batching.
-However, prefill and decode contend for distinct resources and interfere with each other, which makes it hard to independently control TTFT (\emph{time to first token}) and TPOT (\emph{time per output token}) under enterprise's Service Level Agreement (SLA).
-As a result, systems are often over-provisioned with hardware to satisfy both metrics.~\cite{agrawal2024sarathiserve,wang2024revisiting}
+However, prefill and decode contend for distinct resources and interfere with each other, which makes it hard to independently control TTFT (\emph{time-to-first-token}) and TPOT (\emph{time-per-output-token}) under enterprise's Service Level Agreement (SLA).
+As a result, systems are often over-provisioned with hardware to satisfy both metrics~\cite{agrawal2024sarathiserve,wang2024revisiting}.

 Separating the phases decouples resource allocation and parallelism strategies, eliminating prefill–decode interference and enabling direct tuning of TTFT (prefill stage) and TPOT (decode stage).
 Operationally, it simplifies capacity planning and horizontal scaling because each fleet can scale along its own bottleneck.
-User will operate over IDE in interactive manner, so TTFT of code completion LLM is the main metric to which the experience is sensitive, since, as soon as tokens start generating, user can start reviewing code suggestions.
+User will operate over IDE in interactive manner, so TTFT of CodeLLM is the main metric to which the experience is sensitive, since, as soon as tokens start generating, user can start reviewing code suggestions.